 Case study for team/field sports – football

-When wrapping up the 2016 season, coaches and analysts in the Swedish first league in Football got together and identified improved capabilities for video capture and analysis on a league wide level as top of the wish list for next season.
+When wrapping up the 2016 season, coaches and analysts in the Swedish first league in Football got together and identified improved capabilities for video capture and analysis on a league-wide level as the top of the wish list for next season.
 To summarize the requirements:

-Context – to get live video of every inch of the pitch, multi angle capture and availability to use it for all trainings and matches.
-Footage from TV cameras was available, but not useful enough for deep tactical analysis (and not available for trainings of course).
+- Context – to get live video of every inch of the pitch, multi-angle capture, and availability to use it for all trainings and matches.
+Footage from TV cameras was available, but not useful enough for deep tactical analysis (and not available for training of course).

-As a result, the Swedish Football League, Svensk Elitfotboll, 2017 signed with Spiideo to equip every arena in the first and second league (Allsvenskan/Superettan) with a system that delivered high resolution 4k Virtual Panorama footage of the entire pitch from multiple angles.
-This experience was then provided live during match to every league club, and was also used for official match tagging, player tracking etc.
+As a result, the Swedish Football League, Svensk Elitfotboll, 2017 signed with Spiideo to equip every arena in the first and second league (Allsvenskan/Superettan) with a system that delivered high-resolution 4k Virtual Panorama footage of the entire pitch from multiple angles.
+This experience was then provided live during the match to every league club and was also used for official match tagging, player tracking etc.

 “This is a great tool for both performing tactical team analysis, and to be able to improve individual player skills thanks to the flexibility to watch a situation in detail wherever you want on the pitch.”, says Stefan Lundin, Sports Director Svensk Elitfotboll

 Now the coaching staff use the system (with fixed mounted cameras) as a part of the everyday work process and record a match or training, while using a tablet or a mobile phone to review sequences or player positions from different angles in real-time and make notes/tags/drawings or share clips etc. Here is how some coaches are using it in their daily work